sjbylo/example-bash-operator/README.md

-# Example Operator in bash
+# Example Kubernetes Operator in bash

 This simple Operator, written in bash, shows how to create an Operator to manage a set of pods, similar to the way a replica-set works.

-# Test it by running it locally
+# Testing the Operator

 The Operator can be tested by running it on your Linux machine.
+A way to put it into a Linuc container and run it as any other normal Operator is still work in progress!
 It has been tested on RHEL 7.5 and Fedora 32.
-Note that it does not work on Mac OS (Darwin).
+Note that will not work on Mac OS (Darwin) until it's been fixed.

-Ensure kubectl is authenticated with a Kubernetes or OpenShift cluster.
+Ensure kubectl is installed and authenticated with a Kubernetes or OpenShift cluster.

 First, create the Custom Resource Definition (CRD) and an example Custom Resource (CR):